When mixed as part of a body filler or resin, these small particles serve a number of purposes for composite laminates.

 -

-Reinforce High-Impact Areas Kevlar ® Pulp is the lightest of the fillers and highly abrasion resi...
+Reinforce High-Impact Areas Kevlar ® Pulp is the lightest of the fillers and highly abrasion res...

 Fillers should be handled carefully due to their especially small size.
-When mixing, take special measure to avoid "dust" and direct contact with skin and eyes.
+When mixing, take special measures to avoid "dust" and direct contact with skin and eyes.
 When storing, fillers should be sealed tightly against moisture, heat, and general contamination.

 You can place your order on our website or, if you have any questions, call 1.800.838.8984 | 8 a.m. - 5 p.m.
 EST Mon-Fri.